Molecular Strong Coupling and Cavity Finesse

-Looking first at the reflectance, panels (a) and (b), the presence of modes of the open cavity system is indicated by regions of low reflectivity (blue).
-Also shown are the positions of the polaritons as determined by our coupled oscillator model (details in methods).
-We see that overall there is a reasonable match between the experimental data, the calculated data, and the coupled oscillator model (which here employed a single cavity resonance).
-The calculated dispersion for a `bare' cavity and the `bare' coupled oscillator model is shown in panel (c).
-Here `bare' refers to the oscillator strength in equation~\eqref{eq:eps_TDBC} being set to zero.
-From the modelling we determine that in this case the reduced oscillator strength is 0.15, the splitting is $\Omega = 0.50\pm0.04$ eV, and $\beta = 1.3$ ($\beta$ is a parameter that ensures the bare cavity dispersion is correctly included in the coupled oscillator model, see methods).
-The splitting exceeds the sum of the TDBC linewidth, $0.053\pm0.003$ eV, and the width of the cavity modes, $0.18\pm0.04$ eV, so, if we accept reflectance as a good indicator of the allowed modes, then we are in the strong coupling regime.
-Panel (d) shows the measured photoluminescence dispersion, we see that there is no sign of any influence of polaritons on the photoluminescence for this open cavity.
-One might argue that when the lower polariton mode is this far in energy from the un-modified photoluminescence that no change would be expected.
-However, we have observed before that this is not the case~\cite{Vasista_Nanoscale_2021_13_14497}, provided there are phonon/vibrational modes that can scatter emission via the polariton.
-Nonetheless, to investigate this aspect further we looked at a thicker open cavity, where the lower polariton is much closer in energy to the molecular resonance (less de-tuned).
-The results of that investigation, shown in figure S2 of the Supplementary Information, lead to the same observation, i.e. that the PL is not really modified in the open cavity configuration.
-Finally, to investigate the absorption we made further use of transfer matrix modelling, the results are shown in panel (e).
-Although there is a significant change in the absorption (which in the bulk would be a single peak) it is clear from panel (e) that the distortion is not due to the presence of polaritons.
-The `double' nature of the absorption in this seemingly simple sample arises from the complex interplay between absorption and the impedance the TDBC-layer presents to incoming light~\cite{Tan_JCP_2021_154_024704}.
-In summary, whilst the reflectivity is strongly modified in the open cavity system, the photoluminescence is unaffected, and the absorption shows little if any sign of the influence of polaritons.
-As noted above, we reached a very similar conclusion by looking at a second, thicker, open cavity sample, see supplementary information section S2.
-We defer a fuller discussion of these results until we have looked at data for the half and full cavities.
+Let us return now to discuss the PL data for each cavity configuration in turn.
+In the second row, left column of figure \ref{fig:schematic of cavities and PL} we show the measured photoluminescence dispersion.
+We observe a strong peak at 2.07 eV and a weaker peak at 1.97 eV.
+For reference a PL spectrum from a very thin (20 nm) TDBC film on Si is also shown in Supplementary Figure S9.
+The reference spectrum is very similar to that of the open cavity: for the open cavity case, the 2.07 eV peak is slightly broader and the 1.97 eV shoulder slightly stronger.
+The photoluminescence of the open cavity is also non-dispersive.
+There is thus little if any sign that strong coupling has influenced the dye photoluminescence of this open cavity.
+One might argue that when the lower polariton mode at $k_{\parallel}=0$ is so far in energy from the un-modified photoluminescence that no change would be expected.
+However, we have observed elsewhere that this need not be the case~\cite{Vasista_Nanoscale_2021_13_14497}, provided there are phonon/vibrational modes that can scatter emission via the polariton.
+Note that there is no dispersion of the PL in the vicinity of the dispersion curve where anti-crossing might be anticipated.
+We repeated this experiment for a thicker ($\sim$1030 nm) TDBC film (Supplementary Figure S3) and once again found that the PL is only marginally modified (if at all) in the open cavity configuration.
+To investigate the absorption in the TDBC layer we made further use of transfer matrix modelling, the results are shown in figure S2 of the SI.
+Although there is a significant change in the absorption (in the bulk this would be a single peak) it is clear that the distortion is not due to the presence of polaritons.
+Instead the doublet feature in absorption in this seemingly simple sample arises from the complex interplay between absorption and the impedance that the TDBC-layer presents to incoming light~\cite{Tan_JCP_2021_154_024704}.
+This is consistent with our previous modelling of the absorption of cavity-free strong coupling with a broad spectrum dye~\cite{Thomas_JPCL_2021_12_6914}, which showed modified absorption but no clearly resolvable polariton modes.